Whittier Itinerary that Doesn’t Include Cruise | Alaska

 Portage Lake offers the incredible views of Portage Glacier

-4. Horsetail Falls
+4. Walk to Horsetail Falls

 The beautiful waterfall cascades from a height of 330 feet and empties into Whittier Creek.
 The latter itself can claim a separate spot on the one-day Whittier itinerary.